$\pi_\texttt{RL}$: Online RL Fine-tuning for Flow-based Vision-Language-Action Models: Related Work

 \subsection{Online RL Fine-tuning for VLA Models}

 Recent research has increasingly focused on enhancing the performance and generalization of VLAs with online RL.
 For example, SimpleVLA-RL \citep{li2025simplevla}, building on the OpenVLA-OFT and GRPO, demonstrated that RL can improve long-horizon planning of VLA models under data scarcity.
-RL4VLA \citep{rl4vla} empirically evaluated PPO, GRPO, and direct preference optimization (DPO) \citep{rafailov2023dpo} with stage-based sparse rewards, finding PPO to yield superior performance.
-VLA-RL \citep{lu2025vlarl} proposed a specialized robotic process reward model and enhanced the data processing pipeline. iRe-VLA \citep{guo2025improving} proposed a framework that iterates between RL exploration and SFT updates.
-RIPT-VLA \citep{tan2025riptvla} applied the REINFORCE leave-one-out (RLOO) \citep{kool2018rloo} algorithm to the QueST \citep{mete2024quest} and OpenVLA-OFT architectures.
-RLinf-VLA \citep{yu2025rlinfflexibleefficientlargescale, rlinfvla} provides a unified and efficient framework for scalable RL training of VLA models, supporting diverse VLA architectures such as OpenVLA and OpenVLA-OFT, multiple RL algorithms like PPO and GRPO, and various simulators including LIBERO and ManiSkill.
+RL4VLA \citep{rl4vla} empirically evaluated PPO, GRPO, and direct preference optimization (DPO) \citep{rafailov2023dpo} with stage-based sparse rewards.
+RLinf-VLA \citep{yu2025rlinf, zang2025rlinf} provides a unified and efficient framework for scalable RL training of VLA models.
 These works demonstrate the effectiveness of RL fine-tuning VLA models.

-While these approaches demonstrate the potential of applying online RL to VLAs, their application to flow-based VLAs is hindered by the challenge of exact log-likelihood estimation.